antismash/documentation/docs/modules/nrps_pks_modules.md

 Gene arrows, which can be clicked to highlight that gene in the cluster viewer, indicate the extent of genes.

-Modules are number, e.g. `M 5`, and shown with lines that indicate the extent of the module.
+Modules are numbered, e.g. `M 5`, and shown with lines that indicate the extent of the module.
 In the example above, module 7 is a cross-gene module, with the module line crossing the boundaries of `kirAIII` and the gene to the right.
 Below the module number is the predicted monomer of the module.

-A legend is included in the visualisation to explain the various notations, one example of which is the inactive KR domain in module 8.
+A legend is included in the visualisation to explain the various notations, one example of which is the inactive `KR` domain in module 8.